MarcinPekala/ppbackend/readme.md

   git clone https://github.com/MarcinPekala/ppfrontend-vaadin.git
 ```

-2. The H2 database is configured automatically but if you want to access the SQL database click the following buttton on the main page (both ppbackend and ppfrontend packages needs to be up and running to access it):
+2. The H2 database is configured automatically, however in case you want to access the SQL database click the following button on the main page (both ppbackend and ppfrontend packages needs to be up and running to access it):

   <img src="https://github.com/MarcinPekala/readme_images/blob/master/DB1.png" width="400"/>